rimas-kudelis/wp-woocommerce-feed-manager/README.txt

 You can auto-sync your store products with Google Merchant Shop (Google Shopping).

 You can set it up so that your generated product feed (product data feed) will automatically be updated and sent to your Google Merchant Shop as per your schedule.

+Creating WooCommerce google shopping feed is easier than ever!

 You do not need to download and upload the feed for <a href="https://rextheme.com/best-woocommerce-product-feed/google-product-feed/
 ?utm_source=pfm_repo&utm_medium=google-landing-url&utm_campaign=pfm-repo-to-google-landing" target="_blank">Google Shopping Center</a> manually.